Chicago Green Office Challenge Participant

 G/BA’s Earth Day Celebration

-G/BA has celebrated Earth Day with a series of fun events.
+G/BA annually celebrates Earth Day with a series of fun events.

-- A potluck luncheon – green themed, with a presentation by Engineers for a Sustainable World – Northwestern University Chapter
+- A potluck luncheon – green themed, with a presentation by a local or regional sustainability expert

 Individual Sustainability Activities

-G/BA's founder, Dave Grumman, and engineers Joel Freeman and Eric Rosenberg are currently involved with the City of Evanston's Utilities Commission.
+G/BA's founder, Dave Grumman, and engineers Joel Freeman and Eric Rosenberg are longtime particpants on the City of Evanston's Utilities Commission.
 Dave and Joel have each served as Chairman of the Commission.
 The Commission addresses issues related to electrical and natural systems reliability; energy benchmarking policy for the city; energy procurement for city buildings and municipal power aggregation; renewable energy considerations; water consumption and conservation in city buildings; policies for stormwater management; and capital improvements for the city's water and sewer infrastructure.